sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### Validate

-If true, the task is validated before execution, it can be time-consuming.
+If true, the task is validated before execution; it can be time-consuming.

 | Param  | Rule   |
 | ------ | ------ |